A YOUNG MOTHER SHARES HOW TAKING HER CHILD TO SIN CITY RUINED HER LOVE FOR LAS VEGAS…

-Recently I struck up a conversation with a staffer at my orthodontist appointment (in Salem, Oregon, where I live).
+Not long ago I struck up a conversation with a staffer at my orthodontist appointment (in Salem, Oregon where I moved from last fall).
 When asked what I do for a living, I described my column and how it offers unfiltered reviews/advice/news on all things Vegas.
 Her reply was an unpleasant “Ugh…Vegas!”.

 As a person who cringes at the sight of little children being dragged around Vegas at all hours (and in truly inappropriate locations), I was eager to explore this young mother’s experiences.
 But more importantly, I had to find out what would ever possess her to take a baby there in the first place.